Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: EXPERIMENTS

-Following previous works \cite{xie2019best, xie2021unseen, xiang2020learning}, we use the precision/recall/F-measure (Overlap P/R/F) metrics to evaluate the object segmentation performance.
-These metrics are first computed between all pairs of predicted masks and ground truth masks.
-Then the Hungarian method is used to match the predictions and ground truth.
-Given the matching, the final P/R/F is calculated by

-where $c_i$ and $g_j$ respectively denote the set of pixels belonging to the predicted object $i$ and the ground truth object $j$, $g(c_i)$ is the set of pixels of the matched ground truth object of $c_i$.

-To take the object boundaries into account, as is introduced in \cite{xie2019best}, we also use the Boundary P/R/F to evaluate how sharp the predicted boundary matches against the ground truth boundary, where the true positives are counted by pixel overlap of the two boundaries.
-Moreover, F@.75 is used to denote the percentage of segmented objects with Overlap F-measure $\geq 75\%$ \cite{xiang2020learning}.
+\textbf{Evaluation Metrics} We follow previous works \cite{xie2019best, xiang2020learning, xie2021unseen} to use the object precision/recall/F-measure (Overlap P/R/F) metrics to evaluate the object segmentation performance, and the Boundary P/R/F to evaluate how sharp the predicted boundary matches against the ground truth boundary.
+Besides, F@.75 is used to denote the percentage of segmented objects with Overlap F-measure $\geq 75\%$ \cite{xiang2020learning}.
+Though the IoU is a standard metric in segmentation tasks, it is highly correlated to the overlap F-measure, thus is not reported in the UOIS task \cite{xie2021rice}.
 All P/R/F and F@.75 measures are reported in the range of $[0, 100]$.